Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Core Implementation

-• Moved card-state updates from payment-response-driven logic to billing-arrears-event-driven logic, updating state selectively only for arrears cases.
+• Moved card-state updates from payment-response-driven logic to payment-arrears-event-driven logic, updating state selectively only for arrears cases.

-• Simplified the roaming card-state processing path and consolidated billing lookups to reduce transformation and lookup overhead.
+• Simplified the roaming card-state processing path and consolidated payment-state lookups to reduce transformation and lookup overhead.

 • For public API retries, prioritized baseline-like member-card data and separated more tolerably lossy charger-status data into a lower-priority path.

-• Added a monthly full-resync scheduler and task seed for MCEE member cards so differences missed by online events can be periodically restored.
+• Added a monthly full-resync scheduler and task seed for public roaming member cards so differences missed by online events can be periodically restored.

 Engineering Lens